ElijahInamarga/nvim-config/README.md

-# Personal Neovim Configuration
+# My personal Neovim Configuration
-Basic Neovim configuration with LSP support, auto-formatting, and linter support for C and C++.
+A basic Neovim configuration for C and C++.
 Version control and file management supercharged with `LazyGit` and `Yazi`.
-Add personal plugins in `lua/plugins/`.

 ```
 nvim/
 ├── lua/